 The current version’s updates:

 Firep22_1 was released in April 2023.
 Three hundred five fires from the 2022 fire season were added to the database (1 from BIA, 8 from BLM, 176 from CAL FIRE, 49 from Contract Counties, 14 from LRA, 8 from NPS, 38 from USFS, and 11 from USFW).
 The 2021 Dotta (part of Beckwourth Complex), Greenhorn, and Hartman fire perimeters were added.
 Another 45 fires were added by USFW from 2015-2021.
 The 1988 Hessel fire was added in LNU.
 The 2019 Cave fire was replaced with a more detailed perimeter submitted by Santa Barbara County.
 The 2017 Hudson, 2017 Lake, 2017 Jones, 2017 "37", 2019 Tucker, and 2019 Refuge perimeters were replaced with imagery digitized perimeters from USFW.
 Attributes were updated for 32 records.
 One hundred ten perimeters were removed due to duplication or being completely contained outside of California state borders.
-The field IRWINID was added to provide a unique ID; fires before 2022 are lacking this attribution (except for those added in this publication where possible).
-The following fires were identified as meeting our collection criteria but are not included in this version and will hopefully be added in the next update: 2022 Cable (CAL FIRE, AEU), 2022 All American (BIA, CRA).
+The field IRWINID was added to provide a unique ID; fires before 2022 are lacking this attribution (with the exception of those added in this publication where possible).
+The following fires were identified as meeting our collection criteria, but are not included in this version and will hopefully be added in the next update: 2022 Cable (CAL FIRE, AEU), 2022 All American (BIA, CRA).

 Firep21_2 was released in October 2022.
 The fields COMPLEX_NAME and COMPLEX_INCNUM were added to the dataset; historical complex fires were updated as such to the best of current ability.
 COMPLEX_NAME is for fires that were initially individual fires (with their own name) and then became part of a complex and thus were given a new name by the fire management agency.
 COMPLEX_INCNUM was created for the same reason as COMPLEX_NAME.
 Ten fires were added (2008 Coleman 1, 2008 Dedrick, 2008 East, 2008 Star, 2012 Hello, 2020 Lytle, 2021 Coyote, 2021 Devore, 2021 Dotta, 2021 Lone).
 The 2008 Paradise fire perimeter was spatially adjusted to more accurately account for its location.
 Six perimeters were removed, becoming a complex.
 The 1996 Columbia Hill and Shields Camp perimeters were removed due to confirmation of their status of prescribed burn.
 The 2014 Coffee fire was replaced by a more accurate perimeter.
 Thirty-two records' attributes were updated, mostly CAUSE data from 2019 and 2020.